Beatrice-Severance/Fungal-Amplicon-Sequencing/README.md

 - Beta diversity analysis, including a principal coordinates analysis (PCoA) plot with Bray-Curtis distances
 - PERMANOVA to test for differences in centroids

-The figures that will be generated in this analysis are located here.
+The rendered HTML file for the data can be viewed [here](https://htmlpreview.github.io/?https://github.com/Beatrice-Severance/Fungal-Amplicon-Sequencing/blob/main/EV_21-22_Fungi.html).